Trevorton27/ericGreactExpenseTracker/README.md

 ## Summary

 I built this app to understand and learn the React front end framework, along with working with external API data.
 There were a lot of new things to tackle on this project.
 I am starting to build tougher applications that are a bit closer to real world projects.
-I know this isn't a massive project, but being comfortable with http protocol is something that is going to be invaluable in the future.
+I know this isn't a massive project, but being comfortable with the React framework along with Javascript really starts to bring the project into persepective.

 Up to this point the projects I have worked on have been using static data or data that has been provided by the user.
 This application was a great opportunity to look deeper into how the web works.
-Building this project was also a chance to continue to practice working with react.
-I wanted to try to learn as much new things as possible, which is why I chose to use only functional components with React Hooks.
+Not to mention how React frameworks brings it all together.

 Specific things I used and learned while building this application: